pdefusco/CSA2CML/README.md

 * You can follow the steps outlined in [this article](https://community.cloudera.com/t5/Community-Articles/Flink-SSB-Credit-Card-Fraud-Detection-Demo/ta-p/334792) to flag anomalies directly in Flink based on geographic distance.
 Credits to Sunile Manjee, Principal Solutions Engineer at Cloudera.
 * You can try using the up and coming Flink based ML libraries.
 For example, you can prototype a Tensorflow or PyTorch model in CML and deploy it in Flink using [dl-on-flink](https://github.com/flink-extended/dl-on-flink)

-## Project Status

-As of 3/10 the project pings a SSB materialized view executing a "select *" statment and uses the batch version of Stumpy's matrix profile algorithm.

-In a future iteration the dashboard will only query a subset of the data from SSB and it will use the incremental version of Stumpy's matrix profile algorithm.